NAT-LANG is no longer active with NativeNet

 that Chechen and Ingush will be functionally reduced to household languages

-and will then yield completely to Russian, with concomitant loss of much of
+and will then yield completely to Russian, with concomitant loss of much

 the cultural heritage.